 Voted 67th of the 101 Must Do's for Kiwis

-The stunning Kaueranga Valley, located upriver from Thames is one of New Zealand’s true hidden treasures.
+The stunning Kauaeranga Valley, located upriver from Thames is one of New Zealand’s true hidden treasures.
 Of the many popular historic walks in the foothills of the valley, the Pinnacles walk rates as one of New Zealand’s most popular overnighters, with an 80 bed DoC hut often booked out well in advance.

 The Pinnacles Walk follows the original steps constructed for packhorses which carried supplies for kauri loggers, gum diggers and gold miners who plundered the area in the early 1900’s.